hkthaeh/Simple-Natural-Language-Program/README.md

 	Non-Functional Requirements

 		Performance
-			-The more txt files inside the corpus folder, the slower it will run Safety/Security
+			-The more txt files inside the corpus folder, the slower the program will run Safety/Security
-			-All files put inside the corpus folder will stay there and will need to be manually deleted if required Quality
+			-All files inside the corpus folder will stay there and will need to be manually deleted if required Quality
 			-Inputed articles that are very similar to one another will result in a answer that might not satisfy the user